 Today I want you to think about wellness and then consider what that looks like for those around you.
 Be aware of what you eat, how you speak to others, and how what you do impacts the lives that intersect with yours.
 Sometimes it can be a small thing, like holding a door open or saying thank you to a bus driver.
 Sometimes, it can be bigger, like advocating for the woman in pain, sitting in the waiting room, who just isn’t getting the attention she needs.
 Take care of each other, because when you do that, you’re taking care of yourself too.
 There’s a balance in there, but today, I’m asking you to look for it.

 Maybe then, the country can find a better balance for healthcare standards in the process.
-After all, it’s Women’s History Month and though I may not focus this month’s posts around that, our world revolves around life and I wanted to acknowledge that today.
-Why not pay attention to it?
+After all, it’s Women’s History Month and thought I may not focus this month’s posts around that.
+Not only should we expand our view of who this month includes, but also what exactly this idea of life revolves around and how we acknowledge it.

 Happy Friday, and I will see you on Tuesday for Poetry Place.
 Take care.